ValentaCodes/user-modal-popup/README.md

 ## **Tools**

+  - React.js
-  React.js / CSS
+  - CSS

 ## **Motivation**

-  I wanted to build an application and use modals to display error messages instead of the browser's system display message.
+  I wanted to build an application using custom components.
+Components like modals, that will display error messages instead of the browser's system display message.

 ## **Installation**

-  - download or clone project - navigate to respective folder - npm i
+  - download or clone project
+  - navigate to respective folder
+  - npm i

 ## **Usage**